Get the Facts on Ebola in 20 Minutes!

-The Emergency Medical Services (EMS) Comfort Care Order/Do Not Resuscitate (CCO-DNR) program allows patients diagnosed with a specific medical or terminal condition to express their wishes regarding end of life resuscitation in the pre/post-hospital setting.
+The Emergency Medical Services (EMS) Comfort Care Order-Do Not Resuscitate (CCO-DNR) program allows patients diagnosed with a specific medical or terminal condition to express their wishes regarding end of life resuscitation in the pre or post-hospital setting.

-The program requires that a patient’s attending physician certify and sign a Comfort Care Order (CCO) [PDF] that states the patient (adult or child) has a specific medical or terminal condition.
-The patient, or his/her authorized decision maker or surrogate, must also consent and sign the CCO (verbal orders are not valid).
+The program requires that a patient’s attending physician certify and sign a Comfort Care Order (CCO) that states the patient (adult or child) has a specific medical or terminal condition.
+The patient, or his or her authorized decision maker or surrogate, must also consent and sign the CCO (verbal orders are not valid).
 The physician then places a Comfort Care bracelet on the patient.

 When EMS personnel respond to calls for either cardiac or respiratory arrest related to the condition of a Comfort Care patient, they would recognize and honor the Comfort Care bracelet by providing supportive care but not resuscitating the patient, unless the Order has been revoked.